niekbouman/commelec-api/docs/daemon.md

 etc.

 ## The `custom` Resource
 It is also possible to send Commelec advertisements and receive Commelec requests in the packed Cap’n Proto representation.
 To use this feature, set the `resource-type` field to `custom`.
-(The daemon will then disable the translation from/to JSON)
+(The daemon will then disable the translation from/to JSON.)